 Uzbekistan Travel Guide

-Updated March 2021, The Uzbekistan Travel Guide was originally written June 2018
+Updated November 2022, The Uzbekistan Travel Guide was originally written in June 2018

 The Central Asian cradle of culture, Silk Road history, Caravansarais, and traces of great conquerors from Genghis Khan to Amir Timur and more are just a few reasons to travel in Uzbekistan.
 The blue-tiled Silk Road cities of Samarkand, Bukhara, and Khiva are the biggest draws for those visiting the country, but without much effort, you can veer off the beaten path to discover little-visited mosques & madrasas, villages exploding with culture, yurt camps, the desolate semi-autonomous region of Karakalpakstan and so much more.
 In this Uzbekistan travel guide you will find information including:

 The official currency of Uzbekistan is the Uzbek Som (UZS).
-The current exchange rate (March 2021) is $1 USD = 10,520 UZS, however, it’s worth noting that the Uzbek Som is in constant fluctuation and when I was visiting in early October this year it was ranging from 9,000-9,600 UZS to the dollar and could change from hour to hour.
+The current exchange rate (October 2022) is $1 USD = 11,045 UZS, however, it’s worth noting that the Uzbek Som is in constant fluctuation and could change from hour to hour at times.

 When I visited in 2016 the largest note was 5000 UZS, so my bag at all times was stuffed with cash until it was about to explode and I had like $40 worth of UZS on me.